-Our vision for Deanery Church of England High School pupils, and students within our Sixth Form, is for them to experience a curriculum which promotes 'a delight in wisdom and a passionate pursuit of it', leading to an understanding of God's creation, and of human culture and history.
+Our vision for pupils, and students within our Sixth Form, is for them to experience a curriculum which promotes 'a delight in wisdom and a passionate pursuit of it', leading to an understanding of God's creation, and of human culture and history.
 We define the curriculum as everything pupils learn within their schooling.

 The overarching aim of our curriculum is to provide an 'Education for Life', enabling all of our school community to flourish and experience 'life in all its fullness' (John 10:10).